MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-WebServicesVirtualDirectory.md

 ```

 ### -Server
-!!!
-Exchange Server 2013

-The Server parameter specifies the Exchange server on which you want to create the virtual directory.
-You can use any value that uniquely identifies the server, for example:

-- Name

-- FQDN

-- Distinguished name (DN)

-- Exchange Legacy DN

-If you don't use the Server parameter, the virtual directory is created on the server where the Remote PowerShell session is established This will always be a Mailbox server.
-If you want to create the virtual directory on a Client Access server or another Mailbox server, you must use the Server parameter.

-!!!
-Exchange Server 2016

 The Server parameter specifies the Exchange server that hosts the virtual directory.
 You can use any value that uniquely identifies the server.
 For example:

 - Name